data-dot-all/dataall/pages/code.md

 ├── any additional functionality
 ```
 The sub-packages `api`, `db` and `cdk` are better explained in the modules/ section.
 Here, we will focus
-on those core additional functionalities that are used by all modules: core-feature-toogle, permissions, WorkerHandler and stack_helper.
+on those core additional functionalities that are used by all modules: Feature toogle, Permissions, WorkerHandler and Stack helper.

-#### Core feature toogle
+#### Feature toogle
 In `core/feature_toogle_checker` you will find a decorator that allows users to enable or disable certain
-API calls form the core functionalities.
-This is useful whenever a customer wants to disable a particular feature in core
+API calls from the core functionalities or the modules functionalities.
+This is useful whenever a customer wants to disable a particular feature
 on the server side.
 For example, in the following case the `config.json` file has disabled a feature called `env_aws_actions`.

 ```json